 Deployment targets are what Octopus Deploy deploys to.
 They can be Windows servers, Linux servers, Kubernetes (K8s) clusters, Azure Web Apps, and more.
+Please refer to the Deployment targets for an up to date list on deployment targets.
 Environments are how you organize your deployment targets into groups that represent different stages of your deployment pipeline.
 These stages are typically given names such as development, test, and production.
 Target roles, or tags, are a filter to select specific deployment targets in an environment.

 Environments are how you group deployment targets in a stage in your deployment pipeline.
 Target roles, or tags, are how you identify which deployment targets you wish to deploy to in that specific stage.